A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 News trading allowed · Only 1 min trading days

-Tradeify is a stronger fit for day traders and budget traders (news trading allowed).
+Both firms work well for budget traders.
+Tradeify is a stronger fit for day traders (news trading allowed).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate